Frequently asked questions

 Can the painting I do in this course be sold or exhibited?

 The painting done from videos in the course should not be sold or exhibited and here’s why.
 The copyrighted painting featured in the course is for learning purposes only.
 The inspiration and design for the painting is the creative property of Layne Johnson.
 In addition, competitions generally prohibit submitting paintings completed as part of a workshop or class.
-(Think how embarrassing it would be if multiple artists submitted the same painting!)

 Take what you learn from the class and create a new painting that's unique and all your own!